Adam Siepel, Ph.D.

 Bronislava Brejova (Postdoc, 2006–2008).
 Comparative genomic methods for gene prediction.
 Brona is now an associate professor in the Department of Computer Science at Comenius University in Bratislava, Slovakia.

 Sang Chul Choi (Postdoc, 2010–2013).
 Comparative genomics and transcriptomics of Streptococcus species.
 Sang Chul collaborated with Mike Stanhope at Cornell and Robert Burne at the University of Florida on various comparative and functional genomic analyses of pathogenic Streptococci.
-He is now a Bioinformatics/Genome Scientist at the University of Alaska, Fairbanks.
+Sang Chul is currently in the Department of Biotechnology at Sungshin Women’s University, Seoul, Republic of Korea.

 Charles Danko (Postdoc, 2009–2014).
 Computational and experimental research in transcriptional regulation, including estimation of transcription rates, prediction of enhancers, and comparative genomics of gene regulation in primates.
 Charles is now an assistant professor at the Baker Institute for Animal Health and the Department of Biomedical Sciences at Cornell.
 He continues to work with the Siepel and Lis Labs on analyses of GRO-seq and PRO-seq data.